Here’s the fact:

 Design and Customization options ⚙️

-With Circle you have the ability to change the community name, URL, visibility, header images, logo, and brand colors.
+With Circle, you can easily change basic things like your community name, URL, visibility, header images, logo, and brand colors.

 Circle community designs